 Our Coaches & Mentors

 JD Bégin is a venture capitalist turned entrepreneur and angel investor.
-As head coach at District 3, Bégin helps founders find product market-fit, grow their key metrics, and secure financing.
+As High Tech Stream Lead at District 3, Bégin helps founders find product market-fit, grow their key metrics, and secure financing.
 Having previously worked as a growth advisor and mentor to firms such as VM6 Software Inc., Techstars and Traction Ventures, Bégin leverages more than 15 years experience to uniquely equip startups with the tools they need to grow into successful enterprises.
 Bégin holds an MBA from Concordia University, as well as a bachelors of Business Administration in accounting and finance from UQAM.

 Julie Hamel (MBA) is a senior business advisor with over 25 years of experience.
 She began her career as an entrepreneur before becoming a social economy advisor in 2006.
 She successfully managed many fast-food franchises through the 90s before becoming the general manager of a major private non-profit golf course.
 Her range of expertise includes among others, marketing, operations, and business development.
 For the past ten years, her social preoccupation has led her to invest most of her time and energy in the field of social economy, including helping dozens of non-profit organizations.
 Julie has been involved with Concordia’s District 3 since 2015 as the Social Entrepreneurship Coach.